Shira98/blockchain-scm/README.md

 - Web3.js v1.5.3

 ## Code Structure
-The ReactJs part of the code goes under `appfrontend`, smart contracts under `contracts`, and migration configuration for these smart contracts under `migrations`.
+The ReactJs part of the code goes under `appfrontend`, smart contracts under `contracts`, and migration configurations for these smart contracts under `migrations`.
-Configurations for connecting to local blockchain - Ganache, are written in the `truffle-config.js` file.
+Configurations for connecting to local blockchain - Ganache, and compiling the contracts are written in the `truffle-config.js` file.

+Frontend uses the compiled contracts to interact with them.
+The compiled contracts are stored in `appfrontend/src/contracts/` (as configured in the `truffle-config.js` file), and are read internally in the `appfrontend/src/drizzleOptions.js` file.
+The expected contracts and events are configured here.

 Frontend images for current state of the application are stored in the `images/currentstate` folder.

 ## Getting Started